cabforum/servercert/docs/BR.md

 By issuing a Certificate, the CA makes the certificate warranties listed herein to the following Certificate Beneficiaries:

-1. The Subscriber that is a party to the Subscriber Agreement or Terms of Use for the Certificate;
+1. The Subscriber that is a party to the Subscriber Agreement for the Certificate;
 2. All Application Software Suppliers with whom the Root CA has entered into a contract for inclusion of its Root Certificate in software distributed by such Application Software Supplier; and
 3. All Relying Parties who reasonably rely on a Valid Certificate.
 The CA represents and warrants to the Certificate Beneficiaries that, during the period when the Certificate is valid, the CA has complied with these Requirements and its Certificate Policy and/or Certification Practice Statement in issuing and managing the Certificate.